jhthompson12/BabySpiCroft-Setup-Files/README.md

 ```

 ## Test it out
 If everything is working properly, you should be able to open Google Chrome on your phone or computer and go to `https://<your-rapsberry-pi's-IP-address>`.
-Note, this will probably not work on Firefox or maybe even Chrome on MacOS until you install the root certificate on the cennecting device.
+Note, this will probably not work on Firefox or maybe even Chrome on MacOS until you install the root certificate on the connecting device.

 ![Monitor_Screenshot](https://user-images.githubusercontent.com/45108842/160038652-e9e3a987-685a-49d9-b871-9316c6e25f2f.png)